-We just adored working on Steve + Amanda’s wedding last summer.
+We just adored working on Steve + Amanda’s wedding at A New Leaf last summer.
 One sweet couple plus one of our favorite venues equaled one perfect wedding despite the rainy day outside.

 So Elizabeth picked up that gorgeous train and hailed a cab instead.

 A photo shoot downtown occurred, until that pesky “day-of” time line insisted that they stop and come get married already!
 So they walked away until these guys insisted on one more song…

 Back at A New Leaf things were ready to go and a bridal party was demanding to be photographed!